 As General Manager of San Francisco’s Parks Department, Phil Ginsburg has made it his mission to ensure that every child has a nature-based experience every day.
 “The generation of children that are growing up today is the most sedentary generation of kids in our history,” he laments.
 “The impact to mental health, the impact on creativity, relationship building – all these things happen easier in nature without a phone.”

 Like Nooshin Razani, Ginsburg works with underserved communities to ensure that the city’s park system is more equitable and inviting to an increasingly urbanized population.
 “Nature is not about the once a year trip to Yosemite or to Glacier [National Park],” Ginsburg emphasizes, “nature is in your city, it’s in your backyard, it’s where we are.”

 This is the qualifying event for the 2019 Climate One Arctic Adventure Scholarship.
-The $8,000 scholarship will support one local high school student (2019 graduates eligible) in New York Times Student Journey to Iceland.
+The $8,000 scholarship will support one local high school student on a New York Times Student Journey to Iceland.